Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 After getting a croissant or other pastry, walk over to Parc de la Ciutadella.
 With a city as old and built up as Barcelona, you might be hard-pressed to think that there is any green space near the city center.
 However, Parc de la Ciutadella is a lovely park with several attractions including the Catalan Parliament, a zoo, and a number of museums.
 Be sure to stop by Cascada Monumental, a fountain in the park that is pretty to view, and Arc de Triomf, which was the main access gate for the Barcelona World Fair in 1888.

 Casa Milà (aka La Pedrera)

 If you’ve been following this 2 day Barcelona itinerary so far, then you’ve probably had a pretty relaxing morning to get acquainted with the city.
 Now we’re going to get a little busy so hang tight!

 After years of neglect, Casa Mila was declared a UNESCO World Heritage Site in 1984.
 A few years after that, it was restored and opened to the public.
-Inside Casa Mila, you can see first hand the ingenious design stages of this architectural masterpiece.
-Be sure to head to the roof for a nice view from above.
+Inside Casa Mila, you can see firsthand the ingenious design stages of this architectural masterpiece plus an apartment that showcases how a bourgeois family would have lived in Barcelona in the early 20th century.
+Before you leave be sure to head to the roof terrace for a nice view from above!